 Employees who receive recognition feel more closely connected to their company’s purpose which, in turn, lowers stress.
 Interestingly, managers who provide recognition often are also more likely to have a positive working experience.

 3. Provide a two-way platform

 There are few things more stressful or frustrating than feeling unheard.
-Whether through regular team stand-ups with managers or by integrating an enterprise social network, provide colleagues with the means to feedback.
+Whether through regular team stand-ups with managers or by integrating an app for internal communications, provide colleagues with the means to feedback.

 4. Shorten the lines

 Team members who feel they can reach out to their direct manager, their HR team and maybe even their senior managers also tend to experience higher levels of engagement and less stress.
-This can mean dropping a note on the company chat app rather than dropping around for dinner with the CEO.
+This can mean dropping a note on the company mobile internal communication app for chat rather than dropping around for dinner with the CEO.

 5. Encourage activity

 Regular physical activity reduces stress.
 Simple.
 You could go the whole hog and give your employees complimentary access to local gyms or you could simply encourage them to go for walks during their breaks.
 At Speakap HQ, we have Tuesday night football, Thursday lunch run club and the 4-minute plank challenge every day at 15:00.